canstar

 • Switching offers: Any other offers or inclusions, such as new customer discounts or credits – just make sure these aren’t covering for higher usage or supply rates.

-• Green or carbon neutral energy: If a plan features GreenPower, carbon neutral or renewable energy options.
+• Green or carbon neutral energy: If a plan features opt-in GreenPower, carbon neutral or renewable energy options (typically for an extra cost).

 What to look for when comparing gas plans